RoyElkabetz/CityLearn-MAD-CATS/README.md

 > !!!
 Disclaimer: This repository is currently under development, so be patient with bugs.
 If you find any, please let us know (the contact info is below) !!!

-> This repository contains the code for our implementation of solution for the 2022 CityLearn challenge.
+> This repository contains the code for our implementation of solution for the [2022 CityLearn challengeCityLearn](https://github.com/intelligent-environments-lab/CityLearn).

 ## Introduction